 - 98. Prof. Graham describes himself as a chartered forensic scientist and states that he has contributed to national and international research as well as making representations in medico-legal court cases involving the use of anabolic-androgenic steroids.
 He produced an expert report dated 2 April 2019 which was submitted by the Athlete. - 99.
-Prof. Graham's report states that turinabol and methasterone are anabolic-androgenic steroids ("AAS"), a group of synthetic compounds similar in chemical structure to the natural anabolic steroid testosterone. - 100.
-Specifically in relation to the Athlete's sample 2729632 which appears in the London Washout Schedules (EDP0019), Prof. Graham's report states that:
+Prof. Graham's report states that DMT is an anabolic-androgenic steroid ("AAS"), a synthetic compound similar in chemical structure to the natural anabolic steroid testosterone. - 100.
+Prof. Graham's report explains that the "duration of action" of DMT is known as its half-life; the elimination half-life is the period of time required for the concentration amount in the body to be reduced by one-half in blood plasma and excreted.
+He states that: